yetulaxman/htvs/README.md

+# HTVS
-# Optimise batch script(s) for pre-processing of large amounts of ligand data available in public databases such as ZINC and Pubchem.
+Optimise batch script(s) for pre-processing of large amounts of ligand data available in public databases such as ZINC and Pubchem.

 ## Simple parallelisation